DynamoDS/Dynamo/README.md

 Prioritized Task List
 -----
+The following list represents what are to be implemented in Bloodstone for it to reach feature parity with that of "Helix 3D" viewer.
+These tasks are not exhaustive and will grow as demanded:

 - [ ] Implement pan operation
 - [ ] Implement zoom operation
 - [ ] Implement geometry clearing when document is closed